grantcolley/dotnetwhat/README.md

 - Each worker process gets its own GC + heaps
 - Multiple apps can share a pool → then they share the same GC/heaps

+> [!TIP]
+>
+> So with IIS, apps in the same pool can allocate objects into the same managed heap, and the GC collects across that whole worker process.
+However, they do not normally “share objects” directly in a safe application-level sense but the underlying memory belongs to the same process.
+A memory leak, high allocation rate, or crash in one app can affect the others in that pool.
+>
+> Practical takeaway: for isolation and predictable memory behavior, put important apps in separate application pools.

 ##### Physical vs Logical processors
 - A physical processor (core) is an actual hardware core on the CPU.
 - A logical processor is what the OS exposes for scheduling threads.